Pomona-ITS/HPC-Tech-Tutorials/projects/HahnGrant/README.md

 - the third candidate is not available till late August-September at which point I am hoping that candidate can start helping out with the documentation and project management side of things

+- Interviewed two additional candidates from Pomona (Economics and Math), available as of September

 - The Hahn grant is for a year (so till May of 2019); or if the money os spent!

 - The HPC Setup project (details in LiquidMapper) and the research-related tickets are going to be the focus of the project